vinay-kancharla/Dorms-Case/README.md

 # Dorms @ Case Basic User Manual

+**NOTE: PREVIOUSLY WE WERE USING CHATGPT GENERATED DORM LIST CALLED DORMS.JSON.
+DURING OUR FINAL REVISION WE HAVE DELETED THIS FILE**

 ## Introduction:
 The purpose of Dorms @ Case is to aid current or prospective student with choosing the best dorms to fit their needs.
 It's an unbiased application where current or prospective students can view what student’s experiences were like in dorms that they lived in the past or spent a lot of time in.
 The application allows users to seamlessly see the rankings of the best dorms for each of the experiences (First-year, Second-year, and Upperclass).
 Furthermore, users can also see specific reviews for each of the dorm by visiting each of the individual’s dorm pages as well as see real time pictures of the dorm to get an idea of what it looks like.